RPalaciosDev/Project2_CST438-01_2252/README.md

 ## Environment Setup

-Create a `.env` file in each service directory using the provided `.env.example` templates.
+1. Create a `.env` file in each service directory using the provided `.env.example` templates.
+2. Ensure SSL certificate paths are correctly configured in the nginx configuration.

 ## Development